JesseVarGar/CMPS-3240-Stack-ARM/README.md

 #### `main.c`

+For these first two examples we will use `gcc` to generate assembly code for us.
+Normally we prefer to work from the ground up, but `gcc` generates code that must adhere to the calling convention, and should generate compliant example code for us.

-The first example we will look at is `main.c` that contains a `main()` function which does nothing but return.
+The first example we will look at is `main.c` that contains three functions that call each other and print a number to the screen. `main()` calls `foo()`, which calls `bar()` and then a number is printed to the screen.
 Open up `main.c` in a text editor:

 ```bash
 $ vim main.c